westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

   [SMR Interface Implementations](../introduction/smr#smr-interface-implementations)).
   Those two model implementations are:

 	* **Host Aware:** This zone model offers the convenience and flexibility of Drive Managed disks (for example, it provides random write capabilities) and also supports the full set of zone commands defined in the ZBC and the ZAC standards.
 Host Aware disks can support both the regular block device abstraction ("regular disk") and the zoned block device abstraction.

 	* **Host Managed:** This zone model defines a device type that is different from the "regular disk" device type.
 Host Managed disks can be used only as zoned block devices.
 This is necessary in order to satisfy the strong sequential write constraints defined by this zone model.

-In the following sections, Host Aware disk models are considered to be similar to zoned block devices, and are assumed to have characteristics similar to the characteristics of Host Managed drives.
-Sequential writes are therefore assumed to be a constraint for the correct operation of disks that use the Host Aware disk model.
+In the following sections, Host Aware disk models are considered to have characteristics similar to Host Managed drives.
+Sequential writes are therefore assumed to be a constraint for the correct operation of drives that implement the Host Aware disk model.

 ## Serial ATA ZAC Disks and SATA Host Controllers